 Opportunities to photograph two US presidents, heads of state, diplomats, and celebrities helped Doug hone his ability to be flexible and respond to client needs quickly.

-Doug’s current photography project: “Stories of Dignity from the Streets of Sacramento” strives to initiate and inspire societal change, increase understanding, raise awareness and bring dignity to the homeless through the honesty of photography.
+Doug’s current photography project: “Hope Against Hope, Vignettes of the Unsheltered” strives to initiate and inspire societal change, increase understanding, raise awareness and bring dignity to the unsheltered in Sacramento through the honesty of photography.

 Doug resides and works in Elk Grove, California with his wife Kathryn, their tiny dog Frank and fluffy cat Tina.